Bush FoundationSuggest an update

 Location of residency: Minnesota, North Dakota, South DakotaView website Save

-Some might call these infrastructure organizations or intermediary organizations or just ‘can’t-do-without’ organizations.
+Some might call these infrastructure organizations or intermediary organizations or just can’t-do-without organizations.
 We call them ecosystem organizations because they help create an environment for big things to happen in the region by supporting other organizations and leaders

 What We Fund

 Ecosystem grants are offered across all Foundation programs and strategic initiatives.
 They provide general operating support to organizations that our grantees, Fellows and other organizations rely on to:

 - Provide critical data and analysis.